 - Put a link to your freebie sign up page (landing page) on your navigation bar

-For even more list building tips here’s this sweet blog post.
+For even more list building tips here’s a sweet blog post.

-I will say you will go crazy trying to do everything – all of at once.
-Pick 1-2 main strategies and focus on that.
+I will say you will go crazy trying to do everything – all at once.
+Pick 1-2 main strategies and focus on those.
 Like guest posting and Pinterest.

 You’ve got this